-- Add diced potatoes and chicken broth into your IP or pressure cooker.
+- Add diced potatoes and chicken broth or water into your pressure cooker.
+If you want to add 5 uncooked brats/sausages to the top of your potatoes do so now.
 Set to manual, pressure, high, 6 minutes.
 Close lid and steam valve.

-- You can leave potatoes in your IP to mash as long as your masher isn't metal (don't want to scratch it), and add all other ingredients in that pot.
-Or dump them in a bowl and mash especially if you want to use your hand mixer.
+- You can leave potatoes in your pot to mash as long as your masher isn't metal (don't want to scratch it), add butter into the pot and close lid so it can melt.

 - Add all other ingredients and mash until smooth. (do not overmash or they will become gummy)

 - Add in more milk to thin out to the consistency you want.
 Taste, adjust seasonings.